Imagine customers walk into your store and you had to convince them to buy your products without speaking or using words.

 Coming down to the descriptive part, the length for most products on Amazon marketplace is 255 characters for each bullet point.
 It is almost like a mini para for you to provide maximum details and catch the buyers’ attention.

-Breaking it down even further, details like 12W, touch control 5 lighting modes, 7 brightness levels, USB charging port, reduces the electricity bill by 75%, helps buyers to easily confirm the product that they are searching for.
+Using descriptive words like eye-caring, dimmable, etc, tells the features and conveys why they should choose this item over the others.
+Breaking it down even further, details like 12W, touch control, 5 lighting modes, 7 brightness levels, and a USB charging port reduce the electricity bill by 75%, helping buyers to confirm that yours is the ideal product they are searching for.

 3. Short description